Frequently Asked Questions about Special Arbitration

 • If another third-party claim arising from the same event was settled by another participating party for which liability should be apportioned, a separate Special case should be filed, referencing the original docket number.
 The second case will be heard as a Companion to the original filing.

-1. There is no time limit as long as a legal cause of action exists.
+There is no time limit as long as a legal cause of action exists.
 AF follows the rules and guidelines of the local jurisdiction.
-However, Company #1 (who initiates the filing) should file within 180 days from the date of settlement.
+However, the Recovering Party should file within 180 days from the date of settlement.
 Exceeding the 180 days allows an affirmative defense to be raised and allows an opposing party to try to show the delay has caused prejudice.

 As a condition precedent to filing in Special Arbitration, all parties should conduct direct negotiations in an attempt to settle the claim.
 The condition precedent requires the filing party, at a minimum, to list the correct and current representative's name, address, insured name, and claim file number for all adverse parties.

-Yes, a case involving a first-party payment can be heard in Special Arbitration if the case involves overlapping coverage issue.
+Yes, Uninsured Motorist recovery is compulsory in Special.
 In most cases, all the other first-party reimbursement situations will fall within the jurisdiction of another AF program - subject to the rules and regulations of that forum.

 No. Additional PIP is not subject to loss transfer pursuant to Section 5105 of the Insurance Law which provides only for mandatory arbitration of basic no fault benefits.
 Special Arbitration may be used to recover APIP if all parties consent.